 Ohio’s Department of Rehabilitation and Correction (DRC) has a variety of programs and services for inmates, including reentry, education, and workforce development programs.
 There are mental health services within Ohio’s Prison System.
 The DRC works directly with inmates to provide mental health services by partnering with medical professionals, recovery services, and sex offender programming.
 The mental health teams in Ohio prisons provide services ranging from assessment and evaluation to crisis intervention and behavior management.

-The Koffel Law Firm works with our clients, not against them, to come to the most favorable resolutions possible, often advocating for treatment and rehabilitation.
+Koffel Brininger Nesbitt works with our clients, not against them, to come to the most favorable resolutions possible, often advocating for treatment and rehabilitation.
 If you or someone you love has been arrested, we invite you to contact us today for an evaluation of your case.